 Ready to colorize your first photo?
 Let’s get started!

 Our first step, as always, is to open up the photograph we’re going to be working with in PaintShop Pro.
-I’ll use this vintage B&W photo of a young lady baking in the kitchen for this little project.
+I’m using a vintage black and white photo of a young lady baking in the kitchen for this little project.

 With your photo now open, head up to the Layers menu (or click the New Layer icon under the Layers Palette) and select New Raster Layer.

 The little trick you need to know about, when it comes to colorizing an old photograph, is changing the new layer’s blend mode.
 A layer blend mode allows the contents of that particular layer to interact differently with other layers in your file.

 For this project, we’ll use the Color (Legacy) mode.
 This blend mode makes it possible for texture in the black and white photo to be preserved, while adding the color information over top of the texture.

 Note: Your image must be in RGB-8 bits per channel mode for this blend mode to be available.
 Check on this in Image—Image information in the menus, and if needed change it with Image – Increase Color Depth.

 Next, select the Paint Brush tool and bring the hardness of the brush down to about 50.

 Using a soft brush allows you to approach edges very closely and feathers the effect so it blends well with adjacent areas.
 Size the brush to cover the area you are coloring.
 I suggest using the largest brush possible to help speed up the process, but also to avoid the scalloping effect that can come from using a small brush.